 Can you briefly define what the government and other payers mean when they say “telehealth” or “telemedicine”?

 The term “telemedicine” is often used interchangeably with “telehealth.”
 The most common form of telehealth is an interactive audio and video telecommunications system that allows real-time, face-to-face communication between a physician or other qualified practitioner located at one site and a patient who is located at a different site.

 Other types of telehealth include remote patient monitoring and store-and-forward technology.
-Remote patient monitoring uses one or more home-based or mobile monitoring devices, such as a peak flow meter, to wirelessly transmit vital sign data or other information as part of a patient’s plan of care for review and interpretation by a health care professional.
+Remote patient monitoring uses one or more home-based or mobile monitoring device, such as a peak flow meter, to wirelessly transmit vital sign data or other information as part of a patient’s plan of care for review and interpretation by a health care professional.